Are letters of intent binding?

 The buyer makes an offer to the seller.
 If the seller accepts it, the buyer will make an initial deposit, which will be placed into escrow with an escrow company.
 When the seller countersigns the letter of intent or offer, the due diligence process begins.
 The buyer and seller will try to resolve the contingencies before the end of the due diligence period.
 If the period is set to expire and the parties need more time, the parties may agree to extend the timeframe.

-These shorter documents do not contain the necessary language to affect a proper The event where possession of the business normally changes ...; however, they allow the parties to agree on the essential terms and move the deal forward.
-A more comprehensive offer to purchase, or definitive purchase agreement, should replace the shorter offer to purchase form, letter of intent, or term sheet.
+These shorter documents do not contain the necessary language to affect a proper The event when the required legal agreements (e.g., stock pu...; however, they allow the parties to agree on the essential terms and move the deal forward.
+A more comprehensive offer to purchase, or definitive A contract used to transfer the ownership or sale of a busin..., should replace the shorter offer to purchase form, letter of intent, or A document used to outline the key terms of the purchase or ....
 Replacing the shorter offer to purchase form, LOI, or term sheet with a more comprehensive offer to purchase is important.
 Here’s how the language we usually use looks:

 “Seller and Buyer agree to replace this Offer to Purchase/Letter of Intent with a Definitive Purchase Agreement within five business days of acceptance.”